madebyrobq/Ortho4x10TKL/README.md

 3. Fun and delighful > practical
 4. Companion for iPad Mini (6th gen)

-### Photo

-todo

 ### Layout

 ![](images/ortho4x10tkl-layout.png)

 Spacebar cluster supports 3x1U and 1x3U layouts.
-Stabilizers are not currently supported on the v0.1 PCB or Plate, but can be substituted with loose switches (like Cherry) to the side, or raw dog it without stabilizers and use a well-supported box-style switch in the center.
+Stabilizers are not currently supported but can be substituted with loose switches if desired.

-Arrow cluster supports 4 or 6 keys, although most of the top cases in this repo will cover up 2 of them.
+Arrow cluster supports 4 or 6 keys, although the top cases in this repo will cover up 2 of them.
 Still, the switches are there if you prefer to have them.

 ### Keymap

-This is my keymap, note that with VIAL firmware some setup will be manual in the VIAL application
+This is my keymap, note that with VIAL firmware some setup will be manual in the VIAL application or loaded from a saved layout

 ```
 Default Layer: